-which is satisfied by every modular tensor category \cite[Prop.\,2.6]{DGGPR}, and in particular by $\hmodM[\sympFerm]$.
-This condition means that $\renLRTinvariant(O_\pm) \neq 0$, where $O_\pm$ is the red $\pm1$-framed unknot, and this is necessary to achieve invariance under the Kirby 1-move or stabilisation.
+Let $M$ be an oriented closed three-manifold and $T$ a (blue) $\tensIdeal$-admissible ribbon graph embedded in $M$.
 One can show that

 is a topological invariant of the pair $(M,T)$.
-Here, $M$ is a three-manifold, $T$ is a (blue) $\tensIdeal$-admissible ribbon graph embedded in $M$, $L$ is a surgery link representing~$M$, and $\ell(L)$ and $\sigma(L)$ are the number of components and linking number of the surgery link $L$, respectively.
+Here, $L$ is a surgery link representing~$M$, and $\ell(L)$ and $\sigma(L)$ are the number of components and the signature of the surgery link $L$, respectively.
+At this point one needs $\cat$ to be twist-nondegenerate, which means that $\renLRTinvariant(O_\pm) \neq 0$ for $O_\pm$ the red $\pm1$-framed unknot.
+This is necessary to achieve invariance under the Kirby 1-move (stabilisation).
 See \cite{DGGPR} and \Cref{def:invariant_general} for details and for the definition of the constants $\DD$ and $\anomaly$.

 The original non-semisimple invariant defined by Lyubashenko \cite{Lyu-inv-MCG} is recovered by taking $\tensIdeal = \cat$ and $\modTr_X$ to be the categorical trace $\trCat_X$: